Gallo13/TimeSheet-Input/README.md

 # TimeSheet-Input
 Python program to fill out an excel sheet for employee work hours.

-Python GUI using wxpython, advanced wxpython, and openpyxl to make and update excel files and fill out time sheets for hourly employees.
-Program automatically adds up total hours worked daily.
-Can continually add rows and update file without program or crashing program.
-Can add a sheet input, some of code already done.
+- Python GUI using wxpython, advanced wxpython, and openpyxl to make and update excel files and fill out time sheets for hourly employees
+- Program automatically adds up total hours worked daily
+- Can continually add rows and update file without program or crashing program
+- Can make a new file if file not found in folder and will automatically format the excel file
+- If file found, it loads the workbooks and adds new rows where it was last finished, no gaps
+- Can add a sheet input, some of code already done.

 Inputs: Date, First Name, Last Name, Start Time, End Time, Total Hours Worked.